Part of the Westminster Photography & Personal Conceirge Experience.

 Q: Are there lockers for bags and luggage at Churchill War Rooms?

 A: The War Rooms do not store luggage or have cloakroom lockers installed for security purposes.
-Their corridors in some places are narrow, but not tight.
+Corridors in some places are narrow, but not tight.
 I advise not to bring in rucksacks or rollers.

 Q: What are the best hotels near The Churchill War Rooms?